The Art of Letting Resentments Go

 Step 4.
 Decide your next steps

 Do you need to address the incident directly?
 If so, stick to the facts and focus on what upset you.
 Try not to make assumptions or attack their character.
-That gets things going in the wrong direction.
+Those tactics get things going in the wrong direction.

 The more you express yourself without blame, the better the outcome.
-People get defensive quickly when they are expecting a fight. if you want more tips on keeping calm, check out my free tips below!
+People get defensive quickly when they're expecting a fight.
+If you want more tips on keeping calm, check out my free tips below!

 The indirect route works too